nqmgaming/ShoesShopAdmin/README.md

 The server will start on the port specified in your `.env` file (default is 5556).
 You can access the admin panel by navigating to `http://localhost:<PORT>/admin` in your web browser.

-This command generates JavaScript files in the `dist` directory.

 ## Contributing

 Contributions to the project are welcome.
 Please ensure that you follow the existing code style and run tests before submitting a pull request.